prheenan/Research/Personal/EventDetection/Docs/paper/drafts_biophys/drafts/scratch_md/scratch_prheenan.md

 # Results and Discussion

 Table {#tbl:AppliedMetrics} lists the performance metrics for each algorithm on he polyprotein dataset.
 Figure {#fig:performance} shows the event detection performance of each algorithm.
-As defined by Table {#tbl:metrics}, relative to the best baseline FEATHER improves the relative and absolute event error by a factor of about XXX and improves the Bhattacharya coefficient's complement by a factor of about XXX.
-Additional tests on the dsDNA dataset (XXX reference) show even greater performance gains.
+As defined by Table {#tbl:metrics}, relative to the best baseline FEATHER improves the relative and absolute event error by a factor of about 30 and improves the Bhattacharya coefficient's complement by a factor of about 5.
+Additional tests on the dsDNA dataset (See Section {#sec:datasets} and Figure {#fig:DNA}) show even greater performance gains.
 FEATHER's performance detecting events in polyprotein and dsDNA data demonstrate FEATHER's general applicability and order-of-magnitude improvements relative to the baselines presented.

 Name 	      	    | Rupture BCC ($\downarrow$) | Relative event error $P_{95}$ ($\downarrow$)